ekartashov/lib_msg.sh/docs/TESTING.md

   - With large inputs (5000 chars), sed is ~2240x faster than shell

 ### Text Wrapping Performance
-- **Shell vs. AWK Implementation**:
+- **Pure Shell Implementation**:
-  - Shell implementation performs as well as or better than AWK
+  - Performance testing showed the shell implementation is efficient for text wrapping
-  - For large inputs, shell implementation is actually faster than AWK
+  - This was an exception to the general rule that external commands outperform shell
-  - This is an exception to the general rule that external commands outperform shell
+  - Due to this finding, we exclusively use the shell implementation for text wrapping

 ### String Transformations (Newline Conversion, Whitespace Removal)
 - **Shell vs. tr Command**: